John Turturro: Career

-Turturro produced and directed, as well as acted in, the film Illuminata (1999), which also starred his wife, actress Katherine Borowitz.
+Turturro produced, directed and acted in, the film Illuminata (1999), which also starred his wife, actress Katherine Borowitz.
 He wrote and directed the film Romance and Cigarettes (2005).
 In 2006 he appeared in Robert De Niro's The Good Shepherd, and as the Sector 7 agent Seymour Simmons in four films of the Transformers live-action series.
-In 2010, he directed (and had cameo on-screen appearances in) Passione, which chronicles the rich musical heritage of Naples, Italy.
+In 2010, he directed, and had cameo on-screen appearances in, Passione, which chronicles the rich musical heritage of Naples, Italy.
 His stage directorial debut was in October 2011, with the Broadway play Relatively Speaking, in which he guided an ensemble of veteran actors in a production of three comedic one-act plays, written by Elaine May, Woody Allen, and Ethan Coen.
 The cast included Julie Kavner, Marlo Thomas, Mark Linn-Baker, and Steve Guttenberg.

 Turturro's fifth directorial film Fading Gigolo premiered at the Toronto International Film Festival (TIFF) in mid-September 2013.
 Turturro also acts in the film alongside Woody Allen, who plays a novice pimp overseeing the sex work of Turturro's character.
-During a September 2013 interview, Turturro expressed his intention to draw parallels between sex work and acting, explaining that the latter is a "service business" in which actors are "acting out people's wishes or fantasies".
+In a September 2013 interview, Turturro expressed his intention to draw parallels between sex work and acting, explaining that acting is a "service business" in which actors are "acting out people's wishes or fantasies".

 In March 2014, Turturro received the Career Achievement tribute and award at the 31st Edition of the Miami International Film Festival at the Olympia Theater in downtown Miami.
 Turturro starred in the 2016 miniseries The Night Of and received a Primetime Emmy Award nomination.
-In 2019 Turturro played William of Baskerville in a television adaptation of Umberto Eco's The Name of the Rose.
+In 2019, Turturro played William of Baskerville in a television adaptation of Umberto Eco's The Name of the Rose.

 In 2022, he appeared in Matt Reeves' film The Batman based on the DC Comics character of the same name as Carmine Falcone.
 In 2023 he starred as Mickey Sabbath in the off-Broadway adaptation of Philip Roth's novel Sabbath's Theater by The New Group at the Pershing Square Signature Center.
 Since 2022, Turturro has portrayed Irving Bailiff on the television series Severance.

-In spring 2025 he was filming The Only Living Pickpocket in New York directed by Noah Segan in New York City.
+In spring 2025 he was filming The Only Living Pickpocket in New York, directed by Noah Segan in New York City.

 Personal life

 Turturro's younger brother is actor Nicholas Turturro.
 Composer and film director Richard Termini and actress Aida Turturro are his cousins.
 He has two children with his wife, actress Katherine Borowitz, who moved on to a social work career in 2016.
+One of those two children is Arianna Turturro, a comic book artist and former actress.
 Turturro's older brother, Ralph, resided at the Creedmoor Psychiatric Center from the early 2000s until his death in 2022.

 John Turturro participates as a member of the Jury for the New York International Children's Film Festival (NYICFF), which is dedicated to screening films for children between the ages of 3 and 18.
 Turturro holds dual Italian and American citizenship as of January 2011.

-He has lived in Park Slope in Brooklyn, New York since 1988.
+He has lived in Park Slope in Brooklyn, New York, since 1988.